s1seven/schema-tools/README.md

 from the root directory.

-## PDF Generation
+## PDF Generation - Making changes to a PDF

-After making changes to `generateContent` for CoA and en10168, run the `build` script to generate a minified version in `dist` which can then be used in the PDF Generator.
+To change the appearance of a PDF, make the needed changes to `generateContent.ts` for CoA and en10168, run the `build` script to generate a minified version in `dist` which can then be used following the `-g` argument in the root script `fixtures:pdf` PDF Generator.